MariusKlug/data-science/README.md

 Parts of the code and assignments require unzipping the relevant data files which should be rather straightforward.

-For questions or comments, send an email to marius.klug@tu-berlin.de!
+For questions or comments, send an email to marius.klug@b-tu.de!